open-contracting/standard/docs/getting_started/change_history.md

 A **compiled release** follows the release structure and contains the latest value for all fields that have been filled in the releases of a contracting process.
 The example above shows how a compiled release looks like.
 It is strongly recommended to include a compiled release when producing records.

-A **versioned release** follows a structure similar to the release, but each final field contains an object with the history of the field.
-See the example above.
+A **versioned release** follows a structure similar to the release, but in place of each field an object is provided, containing a history of changes to the field.

 The following animation shows how the record for a contracting process should be updated as releases are published over time.